-Reflux is caused by a weakened muscle at end of your throat where it connects to your stomach.
+Reflux is caused by a weakened muscle at the end of your throat where it connects to your stomach.
 The muscle doesn’t close properly, which allows acid to back up into your throat.
-You can be prone to reflux if you’re pregnant, overweight, taking certain medicines, or are a smoker.
+You can be prone to reflux if you’re pregnant, overweight, taking certain medicines, or smoke.

 How is reflux diagnosed?

 Your doctor will begin by discussing your symptoms.
 Not everyone who has an episode of reflux has GERD.
 Your doctor may have you undergo testing to see if you have GERD.
 Such tests could include:

 - Ambulatory acid (pH) probe test: This test measures the acid in your stomach for 24 hours.
 Your doctor will insert a small, thin tube into your nose and down into your throat.
 The tube is connected to a small computer you strap around your waist.
 Another version of this involves a small probe placed in your throat.
 The probe transmits a signal for a period of time.
 After 2 days, the probe falls off and is passed in your stool.

 - X-ray: The X-ray will look at the inside your upper digestive system (throat, stomach, and upper intestine).
 For this test, you will you be given a chalky liquid to swallow.
 This liquid coats your digestive tract to provide better views of the inside.

 - Endoscopy: This is similar to the small, thin tube used for the (pH) test.
 However, the tube is connected to a small camera at the end.
 This allows your doctor to look inside your upper digestive tract.
 He or she may also take a sample of the tissue inside your tract for further testing.

 - Esophageal motility test (manometry): This test measures the movement and pressure of your esophagus.
 It involves inserting small, thin tube through your nose and down your throat.